metarank/esci-playground/README.md

 The Metarank config file is stored in this repo: [config.yml](https://github.com/metarank/esci-playground/blob/master/config.yml)

-To speed-up all the experiments, we used precomputed embeddings for all models.
-Otherwise bootstrapping over CE models takes ages.
+To speed-up all the experiments, we used precomputed embeddings for all models:
+* with no caching bootstrapping over CE models takes hours.
+* pre-computed embeddings for all experiments are ~30GB, so we're not sharing them for the sake of saving bandwidth.
+If you need them, contact us in [Slack](https://metarank.ai/slack)

 ## BM25